 Registration data are the main source of information for the prioritisation assessment and industry is advised to provide all relevant data directly in registrations.
-When relevant, classification and labelling notifications, downstream user reports and PPORD notifications can be used as additional data sources for assessing the priority of substances.
+Downstream user reports, substance in article (SiA)3 and PPORD notifications are used as additional data sources for assessing the priority of substances.

-Further information can be derived from Annex XV SVHC dossiers and public consultations.
+Further information can be derived from other sources, e.g. RMOAs, Annex XV SVHC dossiers, restriction reports and consultations.
 The reliability of such further information is assessed based on the following factors:

-- ✓ the actual source of the information, e.g. regulatory bodies, national registers, actors involved in supply chain - ✓ the degree of representativeness for the EU situation - ✓ the time period it reflects - ✓ the quality of the data, e.g. methodology used to generate the data
+- ✓ the actual source of the information, e.g. regulatory bodies, national registers, actors involved in supply chain - $\checkmark\,$ the degree of representativeness for the EU situation - ✓ the time period it reflects - ✓ the quality of the data, e.g. methodology used to generate the data

 For substances for which the data required for prioritisation are available (in sufficient quality) in the registration dossiers, the assessment is based on these.
-In case data are lacking, contradicting or of poor quality3, then realistic worst case assumptions are used.
+In case data are lacking, contradicting or of poor quality4, then realistic worst case assumptions are used.
 Consequently, missing data does not mean that a substance cannot be assessed for its priority.